-Social listening is the monitoring of your brand’s social media channels for any customer feedback and direct mentions of your brand or discussions regarding specific keywords, topics, competitors, or industries.
+Social listening is the monitoring of your brand’s social media channels for any customer feedback and direct mentions of your brand or discussions.
+It can be specific keywords, topics, competitors, or industries.

-Social listening helps you understand why, where, and how these conversations are happening and what people think — not just when they’re tagging or mentioning your brand.
+Social listening helps you understand why, where, and how these conversations are happening and what people think.
+It’s not just when they’re tagging or mentioning your brand.
 This monitoring is then followed by an analysis to gain insights and act on those opportunities.

 Social listening aims to understand the root cause behind these online conversations and implements long-term changes as a result.

 With thousands of messages and conversations occurring on today’s social media platforms every second, it can seem impossible to keep track of all of your relevant brand, product, industry, and competitor mentions.
 It is pretty much impossible to conduct social listening manually.
 However, there are a variety of social listening tools available today that can make the process much simpler.

 The internal structures and mechanics involved with the tools used for social listening are similar to the spiders and bots used by search engines that crawl web pages.
 These tools crawl the accessible contents of web pages continuously, in real-time, or on certain time intervals (depending on your goals and objectives).
 These tools search far and wide in the social sphere for your selected brand mentions.
 Look at websites such as Reddit and Quora.
 Though social listening tools all have different features and offerings, most will then summarize and report their findings and provide helpful insights.

 Social listening is a critical process for businesses of all industries and sizes.
 It provides valuable information, but it also fuels many other PR and marketing tactics like reputation management, influencer marketing, and competitive analysis.

 Here are some of the many benefits of social listening: